-Shooting injures 17 people at Little Rock nightclub
+Shooting injures 17 people at Little Rock, Arkansas nightclub

 CHICAGO/WASHINGTON President Donald Trump said on Friday he was sending federal help to fight crime in Chicago that has reached "epidemic" proportions.

-At least 17 people were wounded after gunfire erupted at a concert in Little Rock, Arkansas, early on Saturday, police said on social media.
+At least 17 people were shot after gunfire erupted at a concert in Little Rock, Arkansas early Saturday, police said on social media.

 At least one person injured in the shooting at a venue called the Power Ultra Lounge was initially listed in critical condition and has since been upgraded to stable, Little Rock police said on Twitter.